menu

 Is Ulcerate the black Lightning Bolt?
 Probably not, but it seems pretty good.
 Killing a medium-sized creature for one mana is a great deal, and in the creature removal department, -3/-3 is better than three damage the vast majority of the time.
 The downside, of course, is that you can't aim it at your opponent's face, and you don't want to discount how much losing three life matters for your deck, either.
 A deck doesn't want too many of these, but the first is likely to be a fairly high pick.

-Finally, we have Nightfire Giant, which isn't strictly a removal spell, but in a deck with Goblin Mountaineers, this can clean up some utility creatures at the cost of five mana per shot.
+Finally, we have Nightfire Giant, which isn't strictly a removal spell, but in a deck with Mountains, this can clean up some utility creatures at the cost of five mana per shot.
 This is going to be one of the better uncommons for decks that can support it, but it's unlikely you'll get caught by surprise when someone plays it and activates it on the same turn.

 Recap